MultiPoolMiner/MultiPoolMiner/README.txt

 - It is not recommended but to upgrade from a previous version of MultiPoolMiner, you may simply copy the 'Stats' folder.
 - Having PowerShell 6 installed is now a requirement.
 Windows 64bit: https://github.com/PowerShell/PowerShell/releases/download/v6.0.1/PowerShell-6.0.1-win-x64.msi, ALL OTHER VERSIONS: https://github.com/PowerShell/PowerShell/releases
 - Microsoft .NET Framework 4.5.1 or later is required for MultiPoolMiner to function properly.
 Please update from here: https://www.microsoft.com/en-us/download/details.aspx?id=40773
 - CCMiner (NVIDIA cards only) may need 'MSVCR120.dll' if you don't already have it: https://www.microsoft.com/en-gb/download/details.aspx?id=40784.
-Make sure you install x86 AND x64 versions.
+Make sure that you install both the x86 and the x64 versions.
 - CCMiner (NVIDIA cards only) may need 'VCRUNTIME140.DLL' if you don't already have it: https://www.microsoft.com/en-us/download/details.aspx?id=48145.
-Make sure you install x86 AND x64 versions.
+Make sure that you install both the x86 and the x64 versions.
 - You may need 'excavator.exe' if you don't already have it: https://github.com/nicehash/excavator/releases (NVIDIA cards only)
 - To use DSTM miner you need 'zm.exe' if you don't already have it: https://bitcointalk.org/index.php?topic=2021765.0 (NVIDIA cards only)
 - It is highly recommended to set Virtual Memory size in Windows to at least 16 GB in multi-GPU systems: Computer Properties -> Advanced System Settings -> Performance -> Advanced -> Virtual Memory